lydell/blog/posts/naming-css-colors/post.md

 $grey-vader: #4d4d55;
 ```

-You your imagination!
+Use your imagination!
 Choose something that you like–and your colleagues know about.
 If you’re the only Star Wars fan around, choosing another topic might be wiser.

 If you want to take it a step further, you can let the name of a grey color give a _hint_ about how dark it is. `$grey-luke` is probably a light grey, while `$grey-vader` is probably darker.
 Star Wars is good in this aspect, since the characters are usually obviously good (light) or evil (dark).